What is Interior Design?

 So, let’s start with the basics; what does an interior designer do.

-Basically, interior designers are here to help advise clients when it comes to an interior of a space.
+Basically, interior designers are there to help advise clients when it comes to an interior of a space.
 It could be something like seeking advice in terms of cost and design to creating a full living space for them.
-An interior designer must have a number of skills such as knowledge to costing, function but creativity.
+An interior designer must have a number of skills such as knowledge to costing, function and creativity.
 Interior designers don’t just design homes; we design spaces in commercial, retail and leisure environments to name a few.

 Interior designers need to make sure that the space they are designing is functional, safe and designed to the clients’ brief